akarazhev/tech-workbook/design-patterns/design-patterns.md

 > With the observer pattern, it's possible for an object to change its behavior at runtime without resorting to conditional statements and thus improve maintainability.

+### Strategy

+Intent

+Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

+Wikipedia says:

+> In computer programming, the strategy pattern (also known as the policy pattern) is a behavioral software design pattern that enables selecting an algorithm at runtime.

+In plain words:

+> Using the proxy pattern, it lets the algorithm vary independently from clients that use it.